-Evaluation 1 Evaluation Scope of Evaluation Evaluation Itams Cycle Period Evaluation Method Evaluation items Method Evaluation Items The Board's performance evaluation by self-assessment: 1.
-Participation in the operation of the Company.
-2. Improvement of the quality of the Board of Directors' decision making.
-3. Composition and structure of the Board of Directors.
-4. Election and continuing education of the directors.
-5. Internal controls.
-Self-assessment of Board members: 1.
-Their grasp of the Company's goals and missions.
-2. Their recognition of director's duties.
-3. Their degree of participation in the Company's operations.
-4. Their management of internal relationships and communications.
-5. Their professionalism and continuing professional education.
-6. Internal controls.
-The functional committee's performance evaluation by self-assessment: 1.
-Participation in the operation of the Company.
-2. Awareness of the duties of the functional committee.
-3. Improvement of quality of decisions made by the functional committee.
-4. Makeup of the functional committee and election of its members.
+Evaluation Scope of Evaluation Evaluation Items Cycle Period Evaluation Method Once a year 2023 Performance of the Board of Directors, board members and functional committee Internal evaluation of the board, self-evaluation by individual board members, internal evaluation of the functional committee The Board's performance evaluation by self-assessment: Participation in the operation of the Company.
+Improvement of the quality of the Board of Directors' decision making.
+Composition and structure of the Board of Directors.
+Election and continuing education of the directors.
+Internal controls.
+Self-assessment of Board members: Their grasp of the Company's goals and missions.
+Their recognition of director's duties.
+Their degree of participation in the Company's operations.
+Their professionalism and continuing professional education.
+Internal controls.
+Their professionalism and continuing professional education.
+Internal controls.
+The functional committee's performance evaluation by self-assessment: Participation in the operation of the Company.
+Awareness of the duties of the functional committee.
+Improvement of quality of decisions made by the functional committee.
+Internal controls.

-Board performance evaluation in 2022, the Board's and functional committee's performance were graded as excellent.
-Detailed information regarding the above evaluation was reported to the Board at the Board Meeting of February 21, 2023.
+Board performance evaluation in 2023, the Board's and functional committee's performance were graded as excellent.
+Detailed information regarding the above evaluation was reported to the Board at the Board Meeting of February 27, 2024.

-- 4. Measures taken to strengthen the functionality of the board: The Board of Directors has established an Audit Committee and a Remuneration Committee to assist the board in carrying out its various duties. - (1) After the election held in the AGM on June 17, 2022, four independent directors has organized the Audit Committee to supervise the following matters: (a) fair presentation of the financial reports of the Company,(b) the hiring (and dismissal) and independence of certificated public accountants of the Company, (c) the effective implementation of the internal control system of the Company, (d) compliance with relevant laws and regulations by the Company, and (e) Control of the existing or potential risks of the Company. - (2) The Board had approved "Ethical Corporate Management Best Practice Principles", "Codes of Ethical Conduct", "Corporate Governance Best Practice Principles", "Sustainable Development Best Practice Principles" and "Risk Management Best Practice Principles" in order to strengthen the functionality of the Board and enhance information transparency.
+- 4. Measures taken to strengthen the functionality of the board: The Board of Directors has established an Audit Committee and a Remuneration Committee to assist the board in carrying out its various duties. - (1) After the election held in the AGM on June 17, 2022, four independent directors has organized the Audit Committee to supervise the following matters: (a) fair presentation of the financial reports of the Company,(b) the hiring (and dismissal) and independence of certificated public accountants of the Company, (c) the effective implementation of the internal control system of the Company, (d) compliance with relevant laws and regulations by the Company, and (e) Control of the existing or potential risks of the Company.

+(2) The Board had approved "Ethical Corporate Management Best Practice Principles", "Codes of Ethical Conduct", "Corporate Governance Best Practice Principles", "Sustainable Development Best Practice Principles" and "Risk Management Best Practice Principles" in order to strengthen the functionality of the Board and enhance information transparency.